 - Generalized weakness

 - Swelling caused by the accumulation of abdominal fluid

 - Excessive thirst

 - Stomach pain

-The diagnosis of Sago Palm toxicity can be difficult because there is no specific test available to identify cytosine.
+Diagnosing Sago Palm toxicity can be difficult because no specific test is available to identify cytosine.
 Likewise, there is no specific test to evaluate liver function and determine whether or not this specific plant has been ingested.

 How To Protect Yourself While Handling The Sago Palm